OrganismalSystemsBiology/Neuron-atlas-analysis/README.md

 1. **Cell Digitization**
    - **(1-1) GPU-based cell candidate segmentation (Dorsal/FW side)**
      Based on a modified HDoG filter approach from Matsumoto K, et al., *Nature Protocols* 2019 ([CUBIC-informatics](https://github.com/lsb-riken/CUBIC-informatics)).
+     **Installation note:**
+     1) Install the original CUBIC-informatics code so it is available.
+     2) Copy the `/src/` contents from this repository (including `HDoG3D_NeuN_ver3_Rank_simple_3_color.cpp`) to overwrite the existing code.
+     3) Rebuild the project.

-Includes min-max filtering for normalization in neuron and microglia channels.
+     This modified version includes min-max filtering for normalization in the neuron and microglia channels.

      **Example command:**
      ```bash
      docker compose run dev python script/HDoG_gpu.py \